 - When making the measurement, support your arm so your elbow is at the level of your heart.

-- Push your sleeves out of the way and wrap the cuff over bare skin.
+- Push your sleeves out of the way and wrap the blood pressure cuff over bare skin.

 - Measure your blood pressure according to the machine’s instructions.
 Leave the deflated cuff in place, wait a minute, then take a second reading.
 If the readings are close, average them.
 If not, repeat again and average the three readings.